Doing Business with Denver Health

 Sales representative registration is required of all salespeople who physically conduct business on any Denver Health campus or clinic.
 Registration provides Supply Chain Management with information about department(s) with which you'll be conducting business and the type of work you do while on our properties.
 If you do not anticipate ever having a physical presence at Denver Health, registration is not required.

 Registration is completed through RepTrax, a third-party vendor management system.
 To allow time for credential processing, representatives should create and update their RepTrax account at least five business days before coming on campus.
 Vendors can visit the RepTrax (Sec3ure) website at https://intellicentrics.com to create an account with RepTrax before they plan to visit Denver Health.
 RepTrax may ask for additional credentials depending on whether you need to access patient care areas or will restrict your visits to administrative offices, such as the Purchasing Department.
 Restricted access is available to you free of charge.
 There is an annual fee for Premium membership if you require access to patient care areas.
 If you need a Premium membership you will also have to acknowledge a series of Denver Health policies and procedures before your first visit to our campus.
 These policies will change depending on the areas you plan to visit.
 Representatives who already have a RepTrax account should add Denver Health to their list of hospitals and complete the requirements.
-If you have issues with the credentials being requested, please call the Purchasing Manager at (303) 602-7107.
+If you have issues with the credentials being requested, please contact us at (303) 602-7100.

 The hospital has three conveniently located RepTrax kiosks, two at the Main Information Desk in Pavilion A and one in the Purchasing Department at 777 Delaware Street.
 You may access any of the kiosks to register your visit and to print your badge.
 The Main Information Desk kiosk is available 24 hours a day, seven days a week.
 Please remember to log out of RepTrax when you leave the building!
 RepTrax also provide a mobile app available from your app store, search for SEC3URE.
 You can also use text messaging to check out of our facility.